op-coder482/rotom-3.O/README.md

 ![Logo](assets/logo.png)

-## What is Rotomgram?
+## What is Rotom 3.0 ?
 Rotomgram is a Telegram Bot that provides all informations about Pokémon.
-It's accessible through this link https://t.me/RotomgramBot or writing @RotomgramBot on Telegram search bar
+It's accessible through this link https://t.me/rotomdex1_bot or writing @rotomdex1_bot on Telegram search bar

 ## How it works?
 The bot has 3 main commands: